scottdaniel/waldo_examples/README.md

     ##  [9] "D6.7N1T70"  - "D6.7N2T70"  [9]
     ## [10] "D6.7N4T70"  | "D6.7N4T70"  [10]

-Here, this actually seems worse, because the ordering is missing half of the similarities:
+Here, this actually seems worse, because the ordering is missing some of the similarities:

 ``` r